Section Three: Getting Through

 Applied Music Requirements

 The F. Ludwig Diehn School of Music does not provide accompanists to students.
-Students needing accompanists may either collaborate with students studying keyboard at Old Dominion, or may negotiate a fee with an accompanist from the Approved Accompanist List, which is posted in the School of Music, or with anyone approved by the Piano Chair.
-Failure to abide by this regulation will result in an Applied Music grade of F for the semester.
+Students needing accompanists may either collaborate with students studying keyboard at Old Dominion University or may negotiate a fee with an accompanist from the Approved Accompanist List, with anyone approved by the Director of Keyboard Studies, or with anyone approved by both the student’s applied teacher and applicable Area Director.
+Failure to abide by this policy may result in an Applied Music grade of F for the semester.

 Students needing accompanists may not negotiate directly with Diehn School of Music keyboard students.
-Requests for student accompanists should be made through the student's Applied Music instructor, who in turn should contact the Piano Chair.
+Requests for student accompanists should be made through the student's Applied Music instructor and the Director of Keyboard Studies.
+Students needing accompanists may not negotiate directly with Diehn School of Music keyboard students.

-Students working with accompanists from the Diehn School of Music's Approved list will not be allowed to give any performance unless the approved accompanist has scores no less than 3 weeks in advance of the performance.
-In addition, the student must arrange at least one accompanied coaching session with their applied teacher.
+Students must provide their approved accompanist with scores no less than three weeks in advance of the performance.
+Additionally, the student must arrange at least one accompanied lesson or coaching session with their applied teacher.

-Accompanists are required for all juries and performances.
+Accompanists are required for all juries and performances for which the repertoire being performed requires accompaniment.

-Applied music students at the junior and senior level should perform on SPH at least once each term.
-Freshmen and sophomores may prefer to fulfill the performance requirement in their area studio class with the guidance of their teacher; precise requirements are given below.
-Performance majors may be required to perform more than once at the discretion of their teacher.
-All students are encouraged to perform early and often to develop mastery and ease with the rigor of solo performance.
-Your applied teacher must schedule these performances with Mike Hall via email.
-They should be representative of literature studied in the applied studio that semester.
-Regular, solo performance is the goal of this requirement.
-To that end, should all programs fill leaving no opportunity to perform on SPH, the requirement can be satisfied with any public, solo performance approved by the applied teacher.
+Performance majors may be required to perform more than once per term, at the discretion of their teacher.
+All students are encouraged to perform regularly to develop proficiency and comfort with the demands of solo performance.
+Performances must be scheduled by your applied teacher through Dr. Mike Hall via email and should reflect the literature studied in the applied studio that semester.
+The primary goal of this requirement is regular, solo performance.
+If all SPH programs are fully booked, the requirement may be fulfilled through any public, solo performance approved by the applied teacher.

 All applied music students taking an hour lesson at the 142 level or above must perform at least once each semester and are encouraged to perform more than once, early and often.